Olutobz/Java-Explore/README.md

 # JavaExplore
 Exploring some advance concepts in java

-# Technologies & Concepts I learned
+# Technologies & Concepts Used
 - MVC - Architecture